snambakam/linux/Documentation/virt/kvm/api.rst

 Note that on s390 the KVM_CAP_S390_IRQCHIP vm capability needs to be enabled before KVM_CREATE_IRQCHIP can be used.

+The interrupt controller must be created before any extra VM planes.

 4.25 KVM_IRQ_LINE
 -----------------